Creating a Restaurant Budget: Costs to Consider

 Food Service License

-As a quick note, if you ever plan to do anything off-premise, or if you’re starting a food cart or food truck, you need to obtain temporary licenses, which in some areas may be tied to a continuity in use.
+As a quick note, if you ever plan to do anything off-premise, or if you’re starting a food cart or food truck, you need to obtain temporary licenses, which in some areas may be tied to continuity in use.
 For example, if you have it for a month, use it for three days, and then quit, you may have to purchase a new license.
-See local government for details and associated cost.
+See local government for details and associated costs.

-This one seems a little trickier than it really is.
+This one seems a little trickier than it is.
 Basically, with a Resale Permit, you only get taxed once for materials that you will convert to sales.
-The idea is to avoid getting taxed both at the point of purchase, and again once you’ve sold the product.
+The idea is to avoid getting taxed both at the point of purchase and again once you’ve sold the product.
 In comparison to many of the permits on this list, it’s relatively inexpensive, although the details are dependent on your state and locale.